 Buenos Aires Cabildo.
 Former colonial government seat, now a museum with exhibits from 18th century Argentina’s history.

 Palacio Barolo.
 Once the tallest building in South America, this iconic office building opened in 1923 in Buenos Aires.

 Museo Nacional de Bellas Artes.
 A 19th-century National Museum, located in Recoleta district in Buenos Aires.
 One of South America’s largest public art collections, featuring local and international exhibits.

 MALBA.
 Museo de Arte Latinoamericano de Buenos Aires, or MALBA, is a modern museum hosting 20th century and current exhibits of Latin American art.
 Located in Palermo district in Buenos Aires.

 Parque de la Costa.
-An amusement park with various for rides, located in northern Buenos Aires.
+An amusement park with various rides, located in northern Buenos Aires.

-- Ushuaia, capital of Tierra del Fuego, is the world’s southernmost city.
+- Ushuaia, the capital of Tierra del Fuego, is the world’s southernmost city.